jwcarr/eyekit/README.md

 >>> clean_seq = eyekit.tools.snap_to_lines(seq, txt, method='warp')
 ```

-The default method is `warp`, but you can also use `attach`, `chain`, `cluster`, `merge`, `regress`, `segment`, and `split`.
+The default method is `warp`, but you can also use `chain`, `cluster`, `merge`, `regress`, `segment`, and `split`.
 For a full description and evaluation of these methods, see [Carr et al. (2020)](https://osf.io/jg3nc/).
 This process only affects the y-coordinate of each fixation; the x-coordinate is always left unchanged.
 Let's have a look at the fixation sequence after applying this cleaning step:

 ```python
 >>> img = eyekit.Image(1920, 1080)